 Charges for residential visits

-Dinner money (Free School Meals)
+Dinner money, including Free School Meals

 Early morning and after school clubs

 Activities which are funded through voluntary contributions fall outside of the School’s debt management policy.

 CHARGES FOR RESIDENTIAL VISITS, ETC

 Some activities require a commitment from parents/carers to pay the whole cost, which is detailed in writing at outset, even if their child does not attend the visit for whatever reason.
 This is because the activities are priced and booked with the supplier in advance according to the number of pupils signed up to participate.